-- Display dolls by color--dolls in all white here, dolls in bright red there (the first three suggestions can greatly help cut down on visual clutter in a room with a large number of dolls displayed).
+- Display dolls by color--dolls in all white here, dolls in bright red there.

 - Don't crowd your dolls!
-If you have the space, don't push your dolls all together.
-This creates a visual mess, and can actually damage your dolls outfits by crushing fibers.
+If you have space, don't push your dolls all together.
+This creates a visual mess, and can actually damage your doll's outfits by crushing fibers.

 - If you have room, display your dolls in little scenes or tableaus.
 If you have antique fashion dolls, display them with appropriate antique furniture made for them.
 If you have Gene dolls, display them engaged in an activity or using their furniture.
-Antique dolls can be having a tea party--vintage Barbies can be in a Suzy Goose furniture room.
-Baby dolls in baby carriages and doll-sized high chairs, etc!
+Antique dolls can be having a tea party--vintage Barbies can be in a Suzy Goose furniture room, baby dolls in baby carriages, etc!